-Curated by Professor Bohdan Kordan, this exhibit is organized by the Prairie Centre for the Study of Ukrainian Heritage, St. Thomas More College, University of Saskatchewan in co-operation with the Ukrainian Museum of Canada and the Oseredok Museum and Art Gallery of Winnipeg.
+Curated by Professor Bohdan Kordan, this exhibit was organized by the Prairie Centre for the Study of Ukrainian Heritage, St. Thomas More College, in cooperation with the Ukrainian Museum of Canada and the Oseredok Museum and Art Gallery of Winnipeg.
 Created as a travelling exhibit, the exhibition initially opened September 2013 at the Ukrainian Museum of Canada (Saskatoon) and then subsequently traveled to Winnipeg (Oseredok), Edmonton (St. John Institute Art Centre), Victoria (University of Victoria Art Gallery), Calgary (University of Calgary Nickel Art Gallery), Lethbridge (Galt Museum and Archives), Yorkton (Godfrey Dean Art Gallery).
 The exhibition run concluded in New York April 2017 at the Ukrainian Museum of New York.